Cornelius Gurlitt (art collector): Discovery of collection

 In December 2013, a local court in Munich appointed a German lawyer, Christoph Edel, to look after Gurlitt's affairs for the next six months, under a scheme which provides legal representation for old or infirm clients.
 Edel filed lawsuits first against unidentified officials who had leaked information on the discovery to the press, then on the Prosecutor's office for return of the collection, which, however, Gurlitt was never to see again.
 Gurlitt also revealed to Edel the existence of a second portion of the collection at his Salzburg house, which Edel took steps to secure and remove to a new location on Gurlitt's behalf; these items, more than 250 pieces including works by Monet, Renoir, Gauguin, Liebermann, de Toulouse-Lautrec, Courbet, Cézanne, Munch, and Manet, were never touched by the German authorities.

+Investigation into Nazi-looted art

-Initially, Gurlitt maintained that all of the works in his collection had been acquired legally by his father and that no suggestions that the collection contained looted art would be entertained.
-However, he subsequently agreed in 2014 that if indeed the collection did include looted items, he would return these to the rightful heirs of the families from which they had been stolen, thereby conforming to the (non binding) 1998 Washington Principles on Nazi-Confiscated Art, although he was under no legal obligation to do so: under German law, any claims to restitution of looted art would have expired after a 30-year period, long expired by 2010.
+Initially, Gurlitt reportedly maintained that all of the works in his collection had been acquired legally by his father; however subsequent research proved that this was not true.
+Artworks from the collections of Fritz Salo Glaser, Armand Dorville, Henri Hinrichsen, Georges Mandel and David Friedmann were among the many previously owned by Jewish collectors found in Gurlitt's possession.
+In 2014 he stated he would restitute to victims' families works found to be looted as recommended by the 1998 Washington Principles on Nazi-Confiscated Art.

-Already in 2011, he had consigned one picture, Max Beckmann's The Lion Tamer, for sale to the Cologne auction house Lempertz, where it was recognized by Mike Hulton, heir to a Jewish family from which the work had originally been stolen prior to World War II, although there was no suggestion that Hildebrand Gurlitt had any involvement in the original theft.
-Representatives of the gallery met with Cornelius and then negotiated an amicable settlement with Hulton to share the profits of the sale, the picture eventually selling for €864,000.
+In 2011 when he put Max Beckmann's The Lion Tamer up for sale at the Cologne auction house Lempertz, it was recognized by Mike Hulton, heir to the Jewish dealer Alfred Flechtheim, who had been persecuted and plundered in the Nazi era.
+Hulton requested its return, and a settlement was reached to share the profits of the sale, the picture eventually selling for €864,000.